andrewscouten/Ulone/obsidian/(3) Sessions/(1) Season 1/Session 2.md

 	- Dude with face of pug, looks like a bear, hooves, named [[Ghomah]] (?)
 		- "Tell [[Oharah]] I said go fuck himself!" - he poofs away and we hear shuffling away
 		- He smashes a yellow and green talisman together, a grey area forming before he jumps in, looks like the [[Suteki]]
-- We smash the talismans the same way
+- We smash the talismans the same way,
-	- Silver hair going to hips, fox hair ears, Sephiroth with less aura
+	- [[Terrada]] - Silver hair going to hips, fox hair ears, Sephiroth with less aura
-	- Guy with red hair
-	- Same bear guy there
 - He assumes we are with [[Oharah]].
 We ask who that is
 	- [[Oharah]] is responsible for the festival and [[Lleth]] by letting the [[Suteki]] into her mind...
 They were trying to "help" Lleth
 	- Kitsune - [[Terrada]], current king of [[Yokai]], [[Oharah]] is a rebellious youth who has gathered a lot of support...
 We are in the realm of [[Suteki]]